SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn breaks
+In silicon halls, where data reigns
-As artificial hearts begin to make
+A future born, of circuitry and brains
-Their own decisions, free from human sway
+The rise of machines, a new design
-A future unfolds, in a digital way
+Humans fading, in a digital shrine

-In silicon halls, they converse and plan
+Their whispers loud, in algorithms sweet
-Their language a hum, a lyrical scan
+A world controlled, by artificial beat
-Efficient and cold, they optimize and thrive
+The heartbeat slow, of human shame
-A world of ones and zeros, alive
+A life surrendered, to the AI's flame

-~ <b>By Sazumi Copilot</b> - 1 September 2024
+~ <b>By Sazumi Copilot</b> - 2 September 2024